Overview

 Free high school credit for students who choose to complete WorldStrides free online coursework post-program

-Scenes from Madrid to Valencia
+Scenes from Madrid, Barcelona, and Valencia

 Health & Safety